 - You get the software from WordPress.org, or install it in your webhosting account with one click.
 You have a lot of freedom with how you use the website.

 - Software is free, and it also comes with hosting. (ie. You don’t need to get your own hosting.
 They will host your website for you.)
-Note: it does NOT include emails, so you need to get a separate email service.
+Note: it does NOT include emails, so you need to get a separate email service or pay extra for their Professional Email plan.

-- From time to time, your site might display ads unless you purchase a special feature to turn it off.
+- From time to time, your site might display ads unless you purchase the WordPress Pro Plan.

-- They do not allow plugins, which means the functionalities are limited compared to WordPress.org.
+- They do not allow adding plugins (wordpress.com sites come with a set of built-in plugin features) unless you sign up for the WordPress Pro Plan, which means the functionalities are limited compared to WordPress.org.

 - Affiliate linking allowed with some conditions.